WOLFurriell/StreetFigtherV/README.md

-# Web Scrapping, Image Processing and Data Visualization of Street Figther V
+# Web Scrapping, Image Processing and Data Visualization of Street Fighter V

 I love Street Fighter and Data Analysis, so I had the idea to combine these two things using data of the two official game websites